-1. Set your goals up front: What do you want to accomplish with virtual care?
-Are you looking to use virtual care as a supplement for your practise?
-Are you looking to create a virtual care only practise?What kind of healthcare do you provide?
-How do your patients typically interact with you?
-Can you identify any touch points that don’t need to be in person or could be completed virtually?
-This will help you narrow down the types of services and features you would want in your virtual care platform.
+What do you want to accomplish with virtual care?
+Are you looking to use virtual care as a supplement for your practice?
+Are you looking to create a virtual care only practice?
+This will help you narrow down the types of services and features you want in your virtual care platform.

-Some clients benefit more than others from an online option for appointments.
+Some clients benefit more than others from virtual care.
 Assess the type of patients you have and whether they are more suited for video conferencing, phone or in-person appointments.
 Not everyone is suited for video conferencing!
-On the other hand, if you have a large patient base that is interested in virtual care, ensure that you are choosing a platform that has all of the features and capabilities in place to support your practise.
+On the other hand, if you have a large patient base that is interested in virtual care, ensure that you are choosing a platform that has all of the features and capabilities in place to support your practice.

-3. Identify your workflow: It is best to choose a platform that integrates with that workflow, rather than replacing or interrupting it.
+What kind of healthcare do you provide?
+How do your patients typically interact with you?
+Can you identify any touch points that don’t need to be in person or could be completed virtually?
+Choose a platform that integrates with that workflow, rather than replacing or interrupting it.
 Identify your current services and how these can be incorporated with a virtual care platform to make your delivery of care easier.

-4. Keep things simple: This is especially true for patients.
+Ensure that you choose a platform that is simple for everyone, regardless of their tech know-how.
 The easier your patients can register an account, the faster you both can reap the benefits of virtual care.
-Ensure that you choose a platform that is easy for you to understand, which in turn will also be easy for your patients to understand as well.
+Choose a platform that is easy for you to understand, which in turn will also be easy for your patients to understand.

 In order to implement a virtual care platform successfully, your whole team needs to be on board.
 Ensure that they understand the tools that would be implemented, how to use them, and how current workflows would be changing.
 Virtual care should make it easier for your team to get their daily work done.
 For example, if your office manager typically bills for appointments in person, they can now bill automatically through the virtual care platform.

 8. Start using virtual care with your patients!